yfish1/SST23/README.md

 ## Introduction

 Throughout the classes of software security & testing we learned many different security measures to secure your (web)app better.
 We have created a .NET website and we want to investigate how well equipped the average website is against a few common cyber attack methods.
 In this document we will discuss the different methods and see how resistant our website is against these methods.
-After doing an analysis we will try to introduce vulnerabilities to these attacks on these websites.
+After doing an analysis we will try to introduce vulnerabilities to these attacks on our website.

+# Make It
 ## HTTPS

 HTTP is a protocol that is used to transmit data between a client and a server.
 The client requests data from the server and waits for a response from the server.
 HTTP is stateless meaning that there is no way of telling how requests are linked with one another.
 Usually this is fixed with cookies.
-HTTPS is an extension on this protocol.
+HTTPS is an extension of this protocol.
 It uses SSL(Secure Socket Layer) to provide additional security.
 The SSL makes sure that all data between these parties are encrypted.

-All the domains on the Azure portals are HTTPS encrypted meaning that we also have HTTPS on our website.
-This makes sure that all our data both incoming and outgoing is encrypted.
+All the domains on the Azure portals are HTTPS encrypted, meaning that we also have HTTPS on our website.
+This makes sure that all our data - both incoming and outgoing - is encrypted.

 ## Cross-Site Scripting (XSS)

 Cross-Site Scripting (XSS) attacks are a type of injection attack, where an attacker tries to inject maliscious scripts(javascript/HTML) into a webapp.
 Because it runs on the same origin as the trusted application, the malicious script can access cookies, session tokens, ….

-These scripts can change the content of the DOM, steal cookies/tokens and force users to do unwanted requests.
+These scripts can change the content of the DOM(Document Object Model), steal cookies/tokens and force users to do unwanted requests.

 XSS consists of 3 Different types :

-    Stored XSS
+    *Stored XSS

-    Reflected XSS
+    *Reflected XSS

-    DOM-based XSS
+    *DOM-based XSS

 ### Stored XSS (Type I)